NSW Coastal Council

 Composition of the NSW Coastal Council

-The people appointed to the NSW Coastal Council have outstanding expertise and experience in one or more specialist fields relating to coastal management.
+The NSW Coastal Council is to consist of not less than 3, and not more than 7, members appointed by the Minister for Environment.
+Members of the NSW Coastal Council have expertise in one or more of a range of fields relating to coastal management.

 The members of the NSW Coastal Council are: